awsdocs/amazon-pinpoint-developer-guide/doc-source/event-streams-data-app.md

-# App Events<a name="event-streams-data-app"></a>
+# App events<a name="event-streams-data-app"></a>

-After you integrate your application \(app\) with Amazon Pinpoint, Amazon Pinpoint can stream event data about user activity and message deliveries for the app\.
+After you integrate your application \(app\) with Amazon Pinpoint, Amazon Pinpoint can stream event data about user activity, custom events, and message deliveries for the app\.

 ## Example<a name="event-streams-data-app-example"></a>